cy7sh/website/content/posts/create-a-file-sharing-service-on-azure.md

 ![](/images/trashcan-25.png)

-Also, make sure that the server is setup to allow connection from our App Service's integrated virtual network
+Also, make sure that the server is setup to allow connection from your App Service's integrated virtual network

 ![](/images/trashcan-28.png)